-It’s time women athletes had an opportunity to showcase their talent at Mavericks surf break near Half Moon Bay in Northern California.
+It’s time women athletes had an opportunity to showcase their talent at Mavericks surf break near Half Moon Bay in Northern California and beyond.

 - In 1994, bodyboarder Sarah Lucas broke the Mavericks gender barrier.

 - Feb 17, 1999, the first surf competition was held at Mavericks.
 The inaugural event was named “Men Who Ride Mountains.”

 - Feb 26, 1999, Sarah Gerhardt became the first woman to ride the enormous wave at Mavericks standing on a surfboard.

 - Nov 2015, San Mateo County Harbor Commissioner Sabrina Brennan asked the California Coastal Commission to require a women’s heat as a condition of the Coastal Development Permit for the Mavericks Surf Competition.
 In a 7-4 vote to approve, Commissioner Mark Vargas added a condition to the permit requiring a plan for encouraging equal opportunity for women at future events.

 - Nov 2016 and Dec 2017, CEWS and their attorney Karen Tynan affirmed the request for a women’s heat.
 The Coastal Commission voted unanimously in support at both hearings.